Weyl laws for manifolds with hyperbolic cusps: Introduction

-Before we can state the problem precisely, we have to introduce some terminology from Scattering Theory.
-What we learn from the theory is the following --- see \cite{Lax-Phillips-Automorphic-76}, then \cite{CdV-81, CdV-83} and \cite{Muller-83, Muller-86, Muller-92}.
-The laplacian has both continuous and point spectrum.
-The discrete spectrum consists of a discrete set $\sigma_{pp}$ of real numbers $\lambda_0=0 < \lambda_1 < \dots < \lambda_n < \dots$.
+Being a non-compact manifold, the Laplacian cannot have pure point spectrum.
+It also has continuous spectrum, and we have to explain what we mean by ``counting the spectrum''.
+The spectral theory of manifolds with cusps was developed in a series of papers \cite{Lax-Phillips-Automorphic-76,CdV-81, CdV-83,Muller-83, Muller-86, Muller-92}.
+Its conclusions are the following.
+The Laplacian has both continuous and point spectrum.
+The point spectrum consists of a discrete set $\sigma_{pp}$ of real numbers $\mu_0=0 < \mu_1 < \dots < \mu_n < \dots$ associated to eigenfunctions $u_0,\dots, u_n,\dots$.
 This set may be finite or infinite, and each eigenvalue has finite multiplicity.
 The continuous spectrum has multiplicity $\kappa$, the number of cusps.
-To each cusp is associated a meromorphic family of generalized eigenfunctions $E_i(s)$ called the \emph{Eisenstein functions}.
-Additionally, the resolvent